 March 9, 2016 – After research showed the Tawainese humpback dolphin to in fact be a subspecies of the Chinese white dolphin, the Center, the Animal Welfare Institute and WildEarth Guardians petitioned the Fisheries Service to again consider protecting the dolphin under the Act.

-May 11, 2016 – In response to our March petition, the Fisheries Service found that listing this dolphin under the Endangered Species Act may be warranted and announced the launch of a full review of the species' status.
+May 11, 2016 – The Fisheries Service found that listing this dolphin under the Endangered Species Act may be warranted and announced the launch of a full review of the species' status.